waldrain/waldrain.github.io/moniwonig.md

 ### <a name="todo-next"></a>todo next

+- delzer energieberatung huenerbergweg 30
-- OGN: build a staircase over the roof from the lover to the upper balcony
+- OGN: build a staircase over the roof from the lower to the upper balcony
 - DGN: badezimmerregal im abgebauten ofen einbauen &ndash; bathroom shelf with marble around column
 - cornelius suggests:
     - taxes 2019